INITIAL ARRT CERTIFICATION AND REGISTRATION

 required of staff technologists practicing at entry-level within the discipline.

 Applications for primary pathway candidates are obtained through individual program directors.
-Certification handbooks are available online.
+Certification and registration handbooks are available online.
 Post-primary pathway candidates may submit their

 applications online by logging into My ARRT Info.

-If you don’t have access to My ARRT Info, are not using ARRT certification as a supporting category or would prefer to submit a paper application by mail, please contact the Initial Certification Department at (651) 687-0048, ext.
+If you don’t have access to My ARRT Info, please contact the Initial Certification Department at (651) 687-0048, ext.
 8560.
-When completing their application, candidates
+When completing their applications, candidates

 should keep a few things in mind:

-- Candidates for primary certification may mail their application up to three months
+- Candidates for primary certification and registration may mail their application up to three months

 prior to their anticipated graduation date.